❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Jan 29, 2024 | Finances, Protecting Assets

 As part of the prenuptial agreement, both partners are required to go through a process called “financial disclosure.”
 This process involves complete transparency of all financial information, including income, assets, debt, businesses, and potential inheritances.
-In regards to inheritances, it’s common to have questions about how to predict future inheritances, how to include trusts, and if it’s necessary to disclose inheritance at all.
+In regard to inheritances, it’s common to have questions about how to predict future inheritances, how to include trusts, and if it’s necessary to disclose inheritance at all.
 We’re here to provide clarity on all of these concerns and help you understand the importance of inheritance disclosure in your prenup.
 Keep reading to learn more about the disclosure of inheritances in your prenup.

 Determining the inheritance value

 The key is to ask the person you may receive money from (i.e., the “benefactor”).
 Approach your benefactor—be it your parents, grandparents, or another relative—to get an estimate of the inheritance amount.
-Literally asking “Hey, Mom, what does my potential inheritance look like one day?
+Literally asking, “Hey, Mom, what does my potential inheritance look like one day?
 I need this information for financial disclosure in my prenup.”
 We know this may be an uncomfortable conversation, but it is legally necessary.
 The goal is to get a truthful estimate from the person you may be inheriting from.

 What is the consequence of not including the exact inheritance amount?